vergecurrency/nodejs-verge/README.md

                    \/         \/         \/         \/
 ```
 # A Node.js VERGE Client
-node-verge is a VERGE client for node.js
+nodejs-verge is a VERGE client for node.js

 It is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub) intended for use with VERGE.
 The purpose of this repository is: